robins35/map_editor/README.md

 --------------------

-> Run: `grunt` to watch code changes, so it will automatically comiple es6 to JS
+To build/bundle es6 to javascript: `npm run build`

-npm run build
+or run `npm start` if you want it to watch your files and build with each channge.

-Run the rack server with: `rackup config.ru -o 0.0.0.0`
+Run the rack server with (rerun is optional, I use it for dev): `rerun rackup config.ru -o 0.0.0.0`